hirosystems/stacks-subnets/docs/getting-started.md

 #### L2 withdraw script

 In order to withdraw an asset from a subnet, users must first submit a withdraw transaction on that subnet.
-To support this, we'll write a script that invokes the `nft-withdraw?` method on the layer-2 subnet contract.
+To support this, we will write a script that invokes the `nft-withdraw?` method on the layer-2 subnet contract.
 This script takes just a single argument: the user's current account nonce.